What Are eChecks? Questions About eCheck Payment Processing Answered

 1. What Is an eCheck?

-The electronic check payment withdraws money from a payer’s checking account, transfers the funds via the Automated Clearing House (ACH) network and makes an eCheck deposit in the payee’s checking account using a payment processor.
+The electronic check payment withdraws money from a payer’s checking account, transfers the funds via the automated clearing house (ACH) network and makes an eCheck deposit in the payee’s checking account using a payment processor.

 eChecks are common for several types of payments—especially those that are high-cost—such as: